OvidiuPC/Weather-APP/README.md

 # Weather-APP

-# My fisrt interaction with API's and trying to work with them
+# My first interaction with API's and trying to work with them

 ** Source of API's https://openweathermap.org/api